Boneato/boneato/architecture.md

 This component is a view that displays information about a specifically selected ingredient.

--   Specific ingredient information includes: - “Ingredient” label - Ingredient name - Text, “Know where to buy this?
+-   Specific ingredient information includes:
+    -   “Ingredient” label
+    -   Ingredient name
+    -   Text, “Know where to buy this?
 Report a new location”
-    <<<<<<< HEAD - “Report a new location” is an anchor link which opens a **Modal** with **NewLocationForm** on-click. - Separator line
+-   “Report a new location” is an anchor link which opens a **Modal** with **NewLocationForm** on-click.
--   Additionally, if there is one or more location reported, this component will display the following subcomponents: - **LocationsList** - **LocationInfo** - **UpvoteButton** - **DownvoteButton** - **Embedded Map**
-    ======= - “Report a new location” is an anchor link which opens a Modal with NewLocationForm on-click. - If the user is not signed in (indicated by LoginController) prevent user from clicking link. - Separator line
+-   If the user is not signed in (indicated by **LoginController**) prevent user from clicking link.
+-   Separator line
--   Additionally, if there is one or more location reported, this component will display the following subcomponents: - LocationsList - Embedded Map
+-   Additionally, if there is one or more location reported, this component will display the following subcomponents:
-    > > > > > > > 23ccf60fedba70f44c3f358d9a06326c9a00aa04
+    -   **LocationsList**
+    -   **Embedded Map**
 -   If there are no location(s) reported, this component will display the text, “Phooey.
 There are no known locations yet.”

 ### LocationsList